Nan Mackinnon

-Nan MacKinnon (Nan Eachainn Fhionnlaigh) (12 December 1902 to 24 June 1982) was a traditional singer and storyteller on the Island of Vatersay.
+Nan MacKinnon (Nan Eachainn Fhionnlaigh) (12 December 1902 to 24 June 1982) was a traditional singer and storyteller on the Island of Vatersay, Scotland.

 Early life and work

 Nan MacKinnon was born in Kentangaval on the Isle of Barra, the daughter of a fisherman, Hector MacKinnon and his wife Mary MacPhee.
 She was the youngest of seven children.
 Apart from five years on the mainland, she lived in Vatersay, having moved there with her family when she was four.